Type 3C diabetes (secondary diabetes)

 This booklet covers the different procedures used to control pancreatic cancer symptoms with practical information about your hospital visit and returning home.
 Includes a section about second opinions, clinical trials and questions to ask your doctor and a glossary to explain some of the terms used.

-On this page, we explain what type 3c diabetes is, how it is diagnosed, its symptoms and treatment and management.
+On this page, we explain what Type 3c Diabetes is, how it is diagnosed, its symptoms and treatment and management.

 One of the functions of the pancreas is to produce hormones to keep blood glucose levels within a normal range (between 3.5-7 mmols/l).
 Insulin is one of these hormones, and it is needed to allow the glucose (or sugar) in our blood from the food we eat to enter our cells and fuel our bodies, providing us with energy.